 An exploration of advanced evidence based behavioral management strategies at tiers two and three of the response to intervention/positive behavior support triangle.
-A function based process for choosing the interventions that are likely to be most effective for specific student profiles will provide the foundation for the course.
-This course will include 5 hours of direct contact with children with disabilities and 5 hours of observation.
+A function-based process for choosing the interventions that are likely to be most effective for specific student profiles will provide the foundation for the course.
+This course includes 5 hours of observation of children with disabilities.